fakedev9999/claude-agents/debugger.md

 - This step is critical for confirming the problem exists and understanding its scope

 ### 2. Analyze Root Cause
-- Use Grep and Read tools to trace the error to its source
+- Use search and file inspection tools to trace the error to its source
 - Follow the execution path that leads to the failure
 - Identify the underlying logic flaw, incorrect assumption, or missing edge case
 - Distinguish between symptoms (what breaks) and causes (why it breaks)